Do you have the Winter Blues?

 But I've been hearing and seeing some patterns these last few days.
 People are feeling a bit flat and a bit low.

 Personally, I'm not much of a winter fan but that's more about the weather.
-I do like getting all cosy, closing the curtains early, lighting candles or the fire and drinking warm cups of coffee.
-I don't like the windy, grey days that never seem to brighten up and snow... no, thank you!
+I do like getting all cozy, closing the curtains, lighting candles or the fire and drinking warm cups of coffee.
+I don't like the windy, grey days that never seem to brighten up and snow...no, thank you!

-People can often be affected by Seasonal Affective Disorder, an increasing condition that is said to be linked to the reduced number of daylight hours, leading people to feel a form of depression right up until Spring.
+People can often be affected by Seasonal Affective Disorder (SAD), an increasing condition that is said to be linked to the reduced number of daylight hours, leading people to feel a form of depression right up until spring.

 What about those that struggle with the prospect of yet another challenging year?
 When all looks a little bleak and downright tough?